shariq1989/cookbook/content/recipe/Lettuce_Wrap.md

 3. Add the ground beef and cook thoroughly, breaking up the meat until it is finely minced.
 4. While the meat is cooking, mix together the garlic, ginger, soy sauce, white wine vinegar, and siracha.
 Stir the mixture into the meat, along with the hoisin sauce until thoroughly combined.
 5. Cover the mixture with a lid and simmer, about 5 minutes.
 If you like your meat to have a stickier texture, you can add 1 tbsp of water at this time.
+6. Remove the lid and lower the heat, allow the beef mixture to reduce, about 2-5 minutes.
-6. Garnish with the green scallions and drizzle with sesame oil and homemade hoisin, to taste.
+7. Garnish with the green scallions and peanuts and drizzle with sesame oil and homemade hoisin, to taste.
-7. Serve on butter or romaine lettuce.
+8. Serve on butter or romaine lettuce.